 Separate names with a comma.

-Discussion in 'Installation and Configuration' started by GeoffreyC, Sep 9, 2010.
+Discussion in 'Installation and Configuration of Parallels Desktop' started by GeoffreyC, Sep 9, 2010.

 Have tried the task of article 8969 without anymore success